 - Sensors grouped by state

 Note: Sensors which are added to libraries are not counted against the maximum number of sensors of your license.

-Lets you directly add a new library.
+Open an assistant to directly create a new library.

 In the All view, you see a list of all existing libraries.
 Using the links next to a library name, you can perform the following actions.